-The following table details the net income from securities lending for the years ended June 30, 2021 and 2020 (in thousands):
+The following table details the net income from securities lending for the years ended June 30, 2022 and 2021 (in thousands):

-2021 2020
+2022 2021

-Interest income \$ 23,724 \$ 77,320
+Interest income \$ 31,972 \$ 23,724

 Less:

-Interest expense 1,178 56,542
+Interest expense 7,256 1,178

-Program fees 1,127 1,039
+Program fees 1,242 1,127

-Expenses from securities lending 2,305 57,581
+Expenses from securities lending 8,498 2,305

-Net income from securities lending \$ 21,419 \$ 19,739
+Net income from securities lending \$ 23,474 \$ 21,419

 The Board of Trustees has authorized the System to lend its securities to broker-dealers with a simultaneous agreement to return the collateral for the same securities in the future.
 Deutsche Bank, pursuant to a written agreement, is permitted to lend long-term securities to authorized broker-dealers subject to the receipt of acceptable collateral.
 The System lends securities for collateral in the form of either cash or other securities.
-The types of securities on loan as of June 30, 2021 included long-term U.S. government obligations, domestic and international equities, as well as domestic and international debt obligations.
+The types of securities on loan as of June 30, 2022 included long-term U.S. government obligations, domestic and international equities, as well as domestic and international debt obligations.
 At the initiation of a loan, borrowers are required to provide collateral amounts of 102 percent (domestic securities and foreign securities that are denominated in the same currency as the collateral provided by the counterparty) and 105 percent (foreign securities that are not denominated in the same currency as the collateral provided by the counterpart).
-In the event the collateral fair value falls below 100 percent for domestic securities and foreign securities that are denominated in the same currency as the collateral or 103 percent on foreign securities not denominated in the same currency as the collateral provided by the counterparty, the borrower is required to provide additional collateral to the original levels by the end of the next business day.
+In the event the collateral fair value falls below 100 percent for domestic securities and foreign securities that are currency as the collateral or 103 percent on foreign securities not denominated in the same currency as the collateral provided by the counterparty, the borrower is required to provide additional collateral to the original levels by the end of the next business day.
 Deutsche Bank is obligated to indemnify the client if there are any losses of securities, collateral or investments of the client in the Bank's custody arising out of or related to the negligence or dishonesty of the Bank.
-Also, Deutsche Bank has put in place a custom insurance policy that can be called upon to the extent Deutsche Bank is unable to meet its indemnification obligation due to financial impairment.
-The initial duration of this policy will be in place until February 28, 2022.

 The System maintains the right to terminate the securities lending transactions upon notice.
 The lending agent reinvests the cash collateral received on each loan utilizing indemnified repurchase agreements (repos).
-As of June 30, 2021, such repos had average days to maturity of 8.3 days.
+As of June 30, 2022, such repos had average days to maturity of 6.28 days.
 The System cannot pledge or sell collateral securities received unless (and until) a borrower defaults.
 At year-end, the System had no credit risk exposure to borrowers because the amount the System owed the borrowers exceeded the amount the borrowers owed the System.
-The fair value of securities on loan and the fair value of collateral held for the System as of June 30, 2021 (in thousands) was \$4,665,115 and \$4,745,195, respectively.
-The fair value of securities on loan and the fair value of collateral securities on loan and the fair value of securities on loan and the fair value of securities on loan and the fair value of collateral securities on loan and the fair value of securities on loan and the fair value of securities on loan and the fair value of collateral held for the System as of June 30, 2020 (in thousands) was \$4,063,798 and \$4,142,148, respectively.
+The fair value of collateral held and the fair value of securities on loan for the System as of June 30, 2022 (in thousands) was \$4,268,464 and \$4,414,793, respectively.
+The fair value of securities on loan and the fair value collateral held for the System as of June 30, 2021 (in thousands) was \$4,665,115 and \$4,745,195, respectively.

-The following tables present the fair values of the underlying securities, and the value of the collateral pledged at June 30, 2021 and 2020 (in thousands):
+The following tables present the fair values of the underlying securities, and the value of the collateral pledged at June 30, 2022 and 2021 (in thousands):